HomeAlternatives › Dark Kitchens & Foodtech

 The Masterestaurant method is the fastest, most profitable route to open a ghost kitchen in 2026.
 While the traditional method takes 90 to 150 days to generate the first order and consumes between USD 18,000 and 35,000 in upfront investment, Diego F. Parra's structured approach cuts that window to 30–45 days starting from USD 6,000 in shared-kitchen operations — with food cost validated below 28% from week one.
 For the owner who already has a kitchen, the gap is not philosophical: it is about cash flow.

-The ghost kitchen market in Latin America grew 41% between 2022 and 2025, driven by the post-pandemic delivery boom and high-rent saturation of physical locations.
-In 2026, platforms like Rappi, Uber Eats, and PedidosYa account for more than 68% of food delivery orders in the major cities of Colombia, Mexico, and Peru — making the ghost kitchen a high-relevance parallel revenue channel for restaurants with idle kitchen capacity.
+41% in three years: that's how fast the ghost kitchen market grew in Latin America between 2022 and 2025, pushed by the post-pandemic delivery boom and by rents that priced good locations out of reach.
+Rappi, Uber Eats, and PedidosYa now account for more than 68% of delivery orders in the big cities of Colombia, Mexico, and Peru.
+For a restaurant with an idle kitchen, that volume is a parallel revenue channel — the most profitable one I've seen owners activate, when they do it with discipline.

 The sequence problem: why the traditional method destroys margin from day one